Contents: Central ventilation nozzles ⇓ Side ventilation nozzles ⇓ Heating and ventilation control panel ⇓ Heating ⇓ Air conditioner ⇓

 - 3 - high speed;

 Turn off the fan.
-Install shift lever «fresh/recycled air» to the appropriate position.
+Set the fresh/recirculated air selector lever to the appropriate position.
 Close the side vents.

-Air supply to the upper space of the passenger compartment and to the leg area
+Air supply to the upper cabin space and foot area

-Pic.
-1.31.
-Position (A) control levers for heating and ventilation when air is supplied to the upper space of the passenger compartment and to the leg area
+Figure 1.31.
+Position (a) of the heating and ventilation control levers when supplying air to the upper cabin space and to the footwell area

-It is carried out after setting the lever for adjusting the distribution of air flows to the appropriate position (pic.
-1.31).
+This is done after setting the air flow distribution adjustment lever to the appropriate position (figure 1.31).

 Heating

-Pic.
-1.32.
-Position (A) control levers for heating and ventilation when heating the car interior
+Figure 1.32.
+Position (a) of the heating and ventilation control levers when heating the vehicle interior

-To heat the car interior, set the levers on the heating and ventilation control panel to the positions shown in fig. 1.32.
+To heat the vehicle interior, set the levers on the heating and ventilation control panel to the positions shown in the figure 1.32.

 Heating and defrosting

-Pic.
-1.33.
-Position (A) heating and ventilation control levers for heating and deicing
+Figure 1.33.
+Position (a) of the heating and ventilation control levers during heating and de-icing

-For heating and deicing, set the levers on the heating and ventilation control panel to the positions shown in fig. 1.33.
+To heat and de-ice, set the levers on the heating and ventilation control panel to the positions shown in the illustration 1.33.

-Before driving, clear the windshield, side and rear windows, and the rear-view mirror of ice and snow.
+Before starting to move, clear the windshield, side windows, rear window, and rearview mirror of ice and snow.

-Remove ice and snow from the air grille to increase the efficiency of heating and heater operation, and to prevent fogging of the windshield.
+Remove ice and snow from the air intake grille to improve heating and heater efficiency and prevent windshield fogging.

-Pic.
-1.34.
-Position (A) heating and ventilation control levers for heating and deicing
+Figure 1.34.
+Position (a) of the heating and ventilation control levers during heating and de-icing

-To heat and de-ic the windshield, set the levers on the heating and ventilation control panel to the positions shown in fig. 1.34.
+To heat and defrost the windshield, set the levers on the heating and ventilation control panel to the positions shown in the illustration 1.34.

 Air conditioner